Why route days break before the first job starts

 Weak sequencing

-A bad stop order turns full diaries into wasted mileage.
+A bad stop order can turn a full diary into wasted mileage and stressed clients.

 3